culturing/poems/Poems/Prologue/Near Mountains.md

 *Near Mountains
 11 July 2022

-When I consider the electical wires, the works of our hands, and when I consider the cars, and the buildings made of steel,
+When I consider the electrical wires, the works of our hands, and when I consider the cars, and the buildings made of steel,
 I ask, what is God that we are mindful of him?